mozilla-services/heka/docs/source/pluginconfig/logstreamer.rst

 The Logstreamer plugin scans, sorts, and reads logstreams in a sequential user-defined order, differentiating multiple logstreams found in a search based on a user-defined differentiator.
-This plugin supercedes the LogfileInput and the LogfileDirectoryInput.

 A "logstream" is a single, linear data stream that is spread across one or more sequential log files.
 For instance, an Apache or nginx